Phobos 1: Mission objectives

 The Phobos 1 probe's scientific study was separated into three phases.
 In stage one the probe would investigate the Sun and interplanetary space while traveling from the Earth to Mars.
 In stage two the probe would study Mars and Phobos while in orbit around Mars.
 During the final stage it would approach to within 50 meters of the Phobos surface while conducting several experiments.

 Experiments

-The Phobos probe carried several scientific experiments.
+The Phobos probe carried several scientific instruments.
 It carried a radar transmitter, X-ray and alpha-backscatter spectrometers, camera, and a laser that could vaporize tiny spots so a reflector could analyze the vapor for atomic masses.

 The probe also carried a hopper.
 The hopper would be dropped onto Phobos to drill and analyze the soil.
 It would be able to bounce across the terrain by using spring loaded legs.

 Mission profile

 The optical coronagraph that was part of the Terek experiment and designed to observe the Sun was non-functional from launch.